danmoran-pro/mod_0_skills/top_down_design.md

-#how to become a Turing student.
+How to become a Turing student.

-##Please see the below on how to become a Turing Student
+Please see the below on how to become a Turing Student

 1. Attend a try coding weekend
   1.1 Reserve a date to attend